 However if you're a pick collector or if you mostly play at home & find yourself in a constant hunt for a plectrum, then maybe think about one of the options below:

 For those are really into getting organized, there are display cases out there that can hold dozens of guitar picks in individual slots.

-This makes finding a pick super easy to find, especially if you like to use different picks for different types of music.
+This makes finding a pick super easy to find, especially if you like to use a different pick for different types of music.

-Last but not least are guitar pick trays which can be made from plastic, pored-resins, and also made from wood.
+Last but not least are guitar pick trays which can be made from plastic, poured-resins, and also made from wood.

 Also you don't have to use a guitar-specific tray, you can always just find any tray or even a metal tin for this purpose.

 For guitar-specific trays though, consider one of our precision-cut & handcrafted wooden pick trays.